Start-to-Finish Relationship in Project Management

 Let’s start by understanding the terminology.

-A predecessor activity will be completed before another activity, logically.
+A predecessor activity will be completed before another activity.
+A successor activity will be completed after another activity.

 Start-to-Finish Relationship